 This course will provide students with a deeper understanding of leadership.
-They will learn the psychological dynamics of leadership - why some individuals lead, how they lead, and why people follow them.
+They will learn the psychological dynamics of leadership-why some individuals lead, how they lead, and why people follow them.
 Offered on an irregular basis.

-PSY 318 History and Systems in Psychology
+History and Systems in Psychology PSY 318

 This course explores the historical development of psychology, including the influences of ancient philosophical viewpoints.
 The course emphasizes the events beginning in the 18th century to the present and how they have impacted modern psychology.
 Prerequisite: PSY 101 or PSY 301.
-Offered on an irregular basis.
+Offered every other Fall.